Florida State star quarterback cleared in sex assault probe

 Attorney Patricia Carroll, representing the family, cited weeks of harsh comments made about the woman on social media, some of which purported to identify her.

-“The victim has grave concerns that her experience, as it unfolded in the public eye and through social media, will discourage other victims of rape from coming forward and reporting,” the statement said.
+“The victim in this case had the courage to immediately report her rape to the police and she relied upon them to seek justice,” said the statement.
+“The victim has grave concerns that her experience, as it unfolded in the public eye and through social media, will discourage other victims of rape from coming forward and reporting,” it added.

 The timing of the charging decision was crucial.